oeh-tnf/JKU-Games-Page/00_lan.md

 ---

 ## Highlights of the LAN-Area
 * Room for up to 100 PCs
 * VR- and Console-Area
 * Tournaments
-* Try out our <a href="https://daid.github.io/EmptyEpsilon/">Spaceship Bridge Simulator EmptyEpsilon</a> and fight epic battles and quests!

 <figure>
    <img src="/assets/images/lan/lan_panorama.jpg" style="max-width: 1000px;"